Professor Joanna Schellenberg

 of Epidemiology & International Health

 My research focus is the development and evaluation of public health interventions for newborn, infant, child, and maternal survival in low and middle income countries, including evaluation of equity as well as effectiveness.
 I was based in Tanzania for 9 years, and have been involved in collaborative research with Ifakara Health Institute since 1992.
-I am a currently a visiting professor in the Institute of Global Health in the Faculty of Medicine at Geneva University.
+From 2019-2021 I was a visiting professor in the Institute of Global Health in the Faculty of Medicine at Geneva University.
 I have a particular interest in quality improvement in health care, in community-based interventions, in programme design for both sustainability and scale, and in embedding capacity development in global health research studies.